nie-ine/N3-rule-based_machine-reasoning/README.md

     			  # one or more options can be used, e.g.
     --nope		          # option for output without a proof --traditional	          # option for N3 syntax, e.g. @prefix instead of PREFIX
-    			  # data references can be added:
+    			  # local or remote references can be added to assert ontology-, data, or rule graphs:
     .../rdf-data.ttl	  # ref. to one or more RDF data sets expressed in Turtle syntax (.ttl, subset of N3); .ttl can be replaced by .n3
     .../owl-ontology.ttl      # ref. to one or more OWL ontologies expressed in OWL Full or lesser sublanguage, using all possible elements of RDF/S-OWL ontologies
     .../rule.n3		  # ref. to one or more N3-rules; EYE is a 'stateless' reasoner, meaning that all inferencing formalisms have to be fed to it